SAP-archive/teched2020-DT263/README.md

-### For Users doing the on demand exercises (after the live workshops) shall use the following login:
+### Users doing the on demand exercises (after the live workshops) shall use the following login:

 User:       tbd

 Password:   tbd